If you are a UK taxpayer and make a donation to The Royal Ballet School, it could be worth considerably more if you sign a Gift Aid Declaration.

 - Bank and building society savings accounts

 - Rental income

 - You must pay an amount of income tax and/or capital gains tax for each tax year that is at least equal to the amount of tax that all the charities or community amateur sports clubs (CASCs) that you donate to will reclaim on your gifts for that tax year.
 (NB: other taxes such as VAT and council tax do not qualify)

 - Corporate donations and those made from Charitable Trusts or Foundations are not eligible for Gift Aid

 - Higher rate taxpayers can claim further tax relief on donations made under the Gift Aid Scheme

 - You can cancel your declaration at any time by notifying The Royal Ballet School

+You can fill our Gift Aid form below.
 Should you have any further queries about Gift Aid, please contact our Finance Department.

 Gift Aid Declaration